Skip to content

 Smartphones are obligatory for Gen Z, irrespective of gender, ethnicity, geography and even socioeconomic status.
 As previously noted in our blog post about using text messages to boost student GPA, the average Gen-Z student actively engages with their phone for four hours and fifteen minutes every day for their digital communication.

-Actually, let’s amend that last sentence.
-Colleges and universities have already used texting to their advantage.
+Institutions have already used texting to their advantage.
 The CollegeBound Foundation found that 90% of students responded to staff’s texts within 24 hours, and only 1% opted out.
 What’s more, institutions have used Gen Z texting to increase students’ engagement with academic advising, re-enroll students who stopped out and boost persistence among part-time students

 2. Align outreach to Gen Z’s consumer behaviors